adamclark-12/adamclark-12/README.md

 ### Hello there 👋 I'm Adam, A  _web developer_ and spare time _games developer_.

-* 🌱 I’m currently learning more about different Frontend and Backend tech stacks like React, node, tailwind and MongoDB to name a few.
+* 🌱 I’m currently learning more about Frontend and Backend tech stacks like React, node, tailwind and MongoDB to name a few.
 * 🔭 I’m currently working on projects to further my portfolio and make myself more desirable to companies.
 * ⚡ Fun fact: I used to be a plumber before changing career.
 <!--